-• Legislative change or legal precedent could lead to the mandatory use of a PPO settlement method in certain circumstances (see for example (Prudential Regulation Authority, 2015b, pp. 16-17)); and

-• Changes in the discount rate used with the Ogden tables, which may impact both propensity alongside the reserves required for lump-sum settlements.
+- Legislative change or legal precedent could lead to the mandatory use of a PPO settlement method in certain circumstances or re-opening of settled lump sums and their re-settlement as PPOs (see for example (Prudential Regulation Authority, 2015b, pp. 16-17)); and - Changes in the discount rate used with the Ogden tables, which may impact both propensity alongside the reserves required for lump-sum settlements.
 Generally, the expectation is that a reduction in the discount rate would decrease propensity because this would increase the amounts awarded in lump-sum settlements.